wistia/wistia-open-docs/_posts/customize-api.md

 Make sure you replace `<media-id>` with the hashed ID of the video you want to customize.

-The raw post data is be JSON representing the customizations that should be explicitly set for this video.
+The raw post data should be JSON representing the customizations that should be explicitly set for this video.

 If a value is `null`, then that key will be deleted from the saved